 Mariel finally marries.
 Her father forgives her.
 Her friends from Porpoise Spit return to be her bridesmaids.
 Only Rhonda and Muriel’s mother – who arrives late and is unnoticed – do not join in the celebrations.

-But before she can taste the fruits of married life, Mariel is forced back to reality with the death of her mother.
+But before she can taste the fruits of married life, Mariel is forced back to reality with her mother’s death.

-At the end of the film, Muriel and Rhonda shout goodbye to their home – the coastal resort town of Porpoise Spit – as they leave forever in a taxi.
+At the film’s end, Muriel and Rhonda shout goodbye to the coastal resort town of Porpoise Spit as they leave forever in a taxi.
 The two Cinderellas are leaving the ball.

 David Van Arkle